Irish-Florist.com Logo

 Lightly mist spray the finished arrangement.

 Choose a range of flower shapes such as rounds, spikes and intermediate shapes for the flower arrangement to engender interest and transition.
 Foliage is very important and should not be chosen just to cover the structure of the arrangement.
 There is a myriad of choices that can be made however the florist should employ at least two or three different types of foliage.
-Carefully chosen foliage can significantly enhance any arrangement and indeed some arrangements can consist entirely of foliage.
-If using other accessory materials such as baubles, ribbons, soft toys etc. ensure that these are in keeping with the tone and style of the flower arrangement.

 Containers & Foam